vupil/vupil.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral student with the Chemical Engineering department at Columbia University in the City of New York.
-I am part of the Complex Resilient Intelligent Systems (CRIS) lab heded by Prof. Venkat Venkatasubramanian.
-My core research areas are new materials discovery, nature inspired algorithms such as particle swarm optimization, and natural language processing.
-I received my undergraduate and master's degrees from the Indian Institute of Technology Madras in 2017 in Chemical Engineering with focus on Systems Engineering.
+I am a doctoral student with the Chemical Engineering department at Columbia University.
+I am part of the Complex Resilient Intelligent Systems (CRIS) group of Prof. Venkat Venkatasubramanian.
+My core research areas include data-driven materials science and discovery, studying nature inspired algorithms like particle swarm optimization, and natural language processing for engineering systems.
+I received my bachelor's and master's degrees in Chemical Engineering from the Indian Institute of Technology Madras in 2017.

 Outside of academics, I am excited about running, swimming, and reading books!